TEST CONTENT CHANGES

 6.Design and develop best practices using Strategic Planning as a means to change inefficient organizational culture/environment, resulting in accountability and planned/managed results.

 The course is delivered in a workshop setting facilitated by seasoned professional facilitators with practical experience.
-Active participation is required and key to the success of the workshops.
+Active participation is required and the key to the success of the workshops.
 Other methods used in this course include case studies and problem-solving exercises.
 Assessment of participant’s performance will be measured through effective class participation, group presentation, group projects, and class attendance.
-This course combines presentations, lectures, class discussions, group presentation, and problem-solving exercises.
+This course combines presentations, lectures, class discussions, group presentations, and problem-solving exercises.

 Who should attend?